SamBumgardner/Intro-To-Video-Game-Development/assignments/a3_basic_flixel_project.md

  7. Update the `PlayState` class's `create()` method to instantiate and `add()` a `Hero` object.
     1. After `super.create()` is called...
-    2. Create a new `Hero` object, passing in X and Y coordinates somewhere between 100 - 200.
-This will give the hero a position that's somewhere in the middle of the screen (instead of the) top-left corner, where (0, 0) is.
+    2. Create a new `Hero` object, passing X and Y values into its constructor to give it a position around (300, 300).
+This will give the Hero a position that's somewhere in the middle of the screen instead of the top-left corner, which is (0, 0).

  8. Build and run the game (using the same commands as before) and confirm that the Hero object is now located somewhere on the screen.